Skip to content

 In Summary

 Milk does decrease the health benefits of green tea, but there are still good elements of tea you get even when adding milk to your green tea.
-Choose soy milk over cow’s milk and matcha over loose leaf sencha to get maximum benefit.
-But over all, it is not "BAD" for you if you drink green tea with milk.
+Choose soy milk over cow's milk and Matcha over loose-leaf sencha for maximum benefit.
+But overall, it is not "BAD" for you if you drink green tea with milk.
+Aside from that, tea with milk is also very delicious.

 Green Tea Quiz - The Video